Twisted multilayer nodal superconductors: Lattice model

 \section{Lattice model}

 For the case of trilayer systems we further use a twisted lattice model at commensurate twist angles to corroborate the findings of our continuum model analysis.
 This approach allows us to compute the Chern number $\mathcal{C}$ of the $\cT$ broken phases, as well as probe the edge states on an infinite cylinder geometry.
 Following the approach outlined in Ref.~\cite{Can2021} we consider a twisted square lattice Hubbard model with nearest neighbor density-density electron interactions.
-Following a mean field decoupling, one obtains a $d$-wave superconductor in each layer:
+After a mean-field decoupling, one obtains a $d$-wave superconductor in each layer,

-where $l$ is a layer index, $t$ nearest neighbor hopping amplitude on the square lattice, $\mu$ is the chemical potential that controls on-site particle density $n_{i \sigma a}$ and $\Delta_{ij,a}$ being the complex order parameter on the bond connecting sites $i$ and $j$.
-For interlayer tunneling, we assume an exponentially decaying form $g_{ij} = e^{-(r_{ij}-c)/\rho}$ that is circularly symmetric and connects sites separated by $r_{ij}$ and the scale is set by parameters $c=2.2$ and $\rho=0.4$ in units of the lattice constant for Bi2201 \cite{Can2021}.
+where $l$ is a layer index, $t$ and $t'$ are the nearest-neighbor and next-nearest-neighbor hopping amplitudes on the square lattice, $\mu$ is the chemical potential that controls on-site particle density $n_{i \sigma l}$ and $\Delta_{ij,l}$ the complex order parameter on the bond connecting sites $i$ and $j$.
+For the numerical results presented in the main text we set $t'=0$ for simplicity, which leads to a single electron-like Fermi surface centered around $\bk=0$ for each monolayer.
+We also checked that our results are not qualitatively altered by modeling instead the Fermi surface of near-optimally-doped Bi2212, which comprises four hole pockets centered around wavevectors $(\pm \pi, \pm \pi)$, by setting the parameters $t' = -0.45t$ and $\mu = -1.35t$ following Ref.~\cite{Bille2001}.
+For interlayer tunneling, we assume an exponentially decaying form $g_{ij} = e^{-(r_{ij}-c)/\rho}$ that is circularly symmetric and connects sites separated by $r_{ij}$; the scale is set by parameters $c=2.2$ and $\rho=0.4$ in units of the lattice constant~\cite{Can2021}.

 To make use of the Bloch representation of wavefunctions in the lattice model, one needs to work with commensurate twist angles such that the multilayer system forms a crystallographic unit cell.
-For alternating twists, the commensurability condition, which is same as that for the bilayer, can be specified in terms of a twist vector $(m, n)$ such that the twist angle is $\theta_{m,n} = 2 \arctan(m/n)$ and the number of sites in the unit cell is given by $L(m^2+n^2)$.
+For alternating twists, the commensurability condition, which is same as that for the bilayer, can be specified in terms of a twist vector $(m, n)$ with integers $m,n$.
+The corresponding twist angle is $\theta_{m,n} = 2 \arctan(m/n)$ and the number of sites in the unit cell is given by $L(m^2+n^2)$.